What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 6. Name tags and event badges

-– Seamless networking: Your name badge at a big industry conference has a QR Code that connects to your LinkedIn page.
 It eliminates the need for piles of business cards and allows others to quickly access your background, projects, and contact information when they scan it.

 Advantages of making your own QR Code

-2. Improved customer engagement.
+2. Better customer engagement

 5. Personalized experiences